 The SOA represents all of the County's police personnel in the ranks of sergeants through assistant chief.
-The Memorandum of Agreement and Stipulation of Settlement dated as of September 8, 2020 includes scheduled payments and COLAs as follows: lump sum payments of \$1,500 for 2019, 2.00% in

-July 2020, 2.00% in July 2021, 2.5% in July 2022, 2.50% in July 2023, 3.00% in July 2024 and 3.00% in July 2025.
+The Memorandum of Agreement and Stipulation of Settlement dated as of September 8, 2020 includes scheduled payments and COLAs as follows: lump sum payments of \$1,500 for 2019, 2% in July 2020, 2% in July 2021, 2.5% in July 2022, 2.5% in July 2023, 3% in July 2024 and 3% in July 2025.
 Other key provisions include:

-- The creation of additional pay stipends for the senior members who have attained six and ten years as a supervisor. - All incumbent SOA members through the rank of captain will work five additional tours a year. - Reduction in the salary progression for newly promoted sergeants who have not yet reached top pay as a police officer. - Effective in 2021, all SOA members not currently contributing towards their health insurance, will contribute 2.00% of base earnings, increasing to 2.50% by 2023. - The termination pay cap, currently at 200% of base earnings, will be reduced to 175% and 150% over time for future SOA members.
+- The creation of additional pay stipends for the senior members who have attained six and ten years as a supervisor. - All incumbent SOA members through the rank of captain will work five additional tours a year. - Reduction in the salary progression for newly promoted sergeants who have not yet reached top pay as a police officer. - Effective in 2021, all SOA members not currently contributing towards their health insurance will contribute 2% of base earnings, increasing to 2.5% by 2023.
+For members enrolled in the Aetna OAMC plan, the contributions commence in 2022 at the rate of 2.25%. - The termination pay cap, currently at 200% of base earnings, will be reduced to 175% and 150% over time for future SOA members.
 The annual sick leave accrual for future SOA members not yet employed with the Police Department will be reduced from 24 to 18 days.